Presentations of pseudodistributive laws: Introduction

 These morphisms $\alpha\colon TPT\to PT$ (or morphisms $PTP\to PT$ in the dual situation\footnote{One might denote such morphisms by $\mathbf{res}_{T\eta}\colon PTP\to PT$ as they exhibit $T\eta$ as a $P$-embedding, using the ``admissibility'' point of view \cite{WalkerDL}.
-In \cite{WalkerDL} the dual problem of extending to pseudo-algebras extensively was considered, though in the simpler lax-idempotent case \cite{zober1976,kock1995}, and the decagon conditions were not recognized.}) should be familiar to the reader, appearing in the characterization of distributive laws in terms of Kleisli and Eilenberg-Moore objects \cite{marm2002}.
-Indeed, these characterizations are often useful for considering distributive laws when Kleisli and Eilenberg-Moore objects do not exist \cite{marm2002}.
+In \cite{WalkerDL} the dual problem of extending to pseudo-algebras extensively was considered, though in the simpler lax-idempotent case \cite{zober1976,kock1995}, and the decagon conditions were not recognized.

+When $P$ is only an endofunctor, one is forced to use this dual version.
+In particular, a dual version of this hexagon appeared in \cite{Chk} in the context of wreaths.}) should be familiar to the reader, appearing in the characterization of distributive laws in terms of Kleisli and Eilenberg-Moore objects \cite{marm2002}.
+Indeed, such characterizations are often useful for considering distributive laws when Kleisli and Eilenberg-Moore objects do not exist \cite{marm2002}.

-Interestingly, this hexagon axiom leads to a significant simplification of these characterizations.
+Interestingly, this hexagon axiom leads to a simpler version of these characterizations of \cite{marm2002}.
 It turns out that distributive laws $\lambda$ are in bijection with morphisms $\alpha\colon TPT\to PT$ rendering commutative the diagrams